emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 ### 3.3 Set up SSL connection

 As you probably noticed I skipped the part on configuring the SSL connection that will ensure that the eMagiz flow can connect to the eMagiz cluster.
-However there is no room to escape anymore as we need it to correctly set up our connection with the topic.
-If you have an event processor within your project you can simply re-use the keystore and truststore that eMagiz will have automatically generate for you.
+However, there is no room to escape anymore as we need it to correctly set up our connection with the topic.
+If you have an event processor within your project you can simply re-use the Keystore and truststore that eMagiz will have automatically generated for you.
 If you have no event processor within your project you first need to configure an external user and do some manual steps.

-To reduce the complexity of this microlearning I assume that the keystore and truststore that you need are already available within your project.
-First step will be to add these resources to your flow via the Resources tab on flow level.
+To reduce the complexity of this microlearning I assume that the Keystore and truststore that you need are already available within your project.
+The first step will be to add these resources to your flow via the Resources tab on the flow level.

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-flow-messaging-ssl-resources.png"></p>

 Now that we have these resources added to the flow we can navigate back to the support object and open the SSL tab and fill it in accordingly.
-For security reasons I have changed the passwords in the screenshot below.
+For security reasons, I have changed the passwords in the screenshot below.

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-flow-messaging-ssl-config.png"></p>